 - Based on a historical context, the earnings yield can provide insight into the ability of a corporation to generate profits

-- If the earnings yield is close to a government bond yield is considered attractive
+- If the earnings yield is close to a government bond yield, it is considered attractive

 3rd Step: Focusing on a few Strong Businesses

-The third step is to pick some good businesses and focus on their financial statements.
-Buffett prefers to select a few strong companies priced well rather than analyzing too many companies.
-He generally ignores diversification practices as he feels that wide diversification is only required when investors do not understand what they are doing.
+The third step is to choose strong businesses and study their financial statements.
+Buffett prefers selecting a few solid companies at good prices rather than analyzing many.
+He usually ignores diversification, believing it is only needed when investors don’t fully understand what they are doing.

-- Selecting the strength of the few by ignoring the benefits of a wider diversification
+- Selecting the strength of a few stocks by ignoring the benefits of total portfolio diversification

 - Interested only in companies that have been in the market for at least one decade

-- Focusing on the industry’s outlook and the proven management’s ability to exploit opportunities
+- Focusing on the industry’s outlook and management’s proven ability to seize opportunities

 - Waiting for the stock price to reach the desired level of a long-term rate of return